15 March - 18 April 2023

 Scientific quality of the proposed research (1–7)

-- Are the scientific questions addressed important in the context of existing scientific knowledge and ongoing research worldwide?
+- To what extent does the proposed research address important challenges in relation to existing knowledge and ongoing research worldwide?

 - When applicable, how are issues relating to sex and gender perspectives justified and handled in the research plan?

-- Are the ethical considerations for the proposed project properly described and addressed?
-Does the applicant adequately consider risk/value/suffering for humans, animals, nature and/or society
+- When applicable, are the ethical considerations for the proposed project properly described and addressed?
+Does the applicant adequately consider potential suffering of humans and animals, and the balance of risk and value to nature and/or society?

 Novelty and originality (1–7)